ltskinner/dftegridy/README.md

 There are likely some debug print statements as well as unfinalized data structures, so if any bugs arise please be understanding

+## Contributions

+* Please extend the abstract `DataUnit` class for any new data types
+* For data unit types that dont fall into a grouping of the existing dunit modules, please make a new file.
+Organization is important and minimizes merge conflicts

 ## Tests

 ## License